binodnepali/nuxt-with-vuetify-example-template/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This example template was scaffolded using [nuxt-with-typescript-example-template](https://github.com/binodnepali/nuxt-with-typescript-example-template).
+This example template was scaffolded using [nuxt-with-typescript-example-template](https://github.com/binodnepali/nuxt-with-typescript-example-template) and this template adds [vuetify3](https://vuetifyjs.com/).

 ## Before getting started

-Make sure you have installed [Node.js 16.10.0 or higher](https://nodejs.org/en/) on your machine.
+Make sure you have installed [Node.js 18 or higher](https://nodejs.org/en/) on your machine.
 You can use [nvm](https://github.com/nvm-sh/nvm) to manage multiple node version on your machine.

 ## Getting started